 - Avoid setting out on a long drive after having worked a full day.

-- Ensure you are well rested and feeling fit and healthy.
+- Ensure you rest and feeling fit and healthy.
 (Do not drive if you are taking medication which will harm your driving.)

-- Plan your journey to take sufficient breaks – a minimum rest of at least 15 minutes after every two hours of driving is recommended.
+- Plan your journey to take sufficient breaks – a minimum rest of at least 15 minutes after every two hours of driving is sensible.

-- Avoid driving during the period when you would normally be falling asleep.
+- Avoid driving during the period when you would typically be falling asleep.

-- If you feel sleepy stop in a safe place.
+- If you feel sleepy find a safe place to stop.
 Note: a motorway hard shoulder is not a safe place.

 - The most effective ways to counter sleepiness are to drink, for example, two cups of caffeinated coffee and to take a short nap (up to 15 minutes).